When Iterative RAG Beats Ideal Evidence: A Diagnostic Study in Scientific Multi-hop Question Answering: Methodology

 \subsubsection{Dataset and Indexing}

-As explained earlier, to properly evaluate our hypothesis multiple criteria where required in identifying a suitable dataset for this experiment: multi-hop reasoning, domain specificity, and dependency on retrieval.
+As explained earlier, to properly evaluate our hypothesis multiple criteria were required in identifying a suitable dataset for this experiment: multi-hop reasoning, domain specificity, and dependency on retrieval.
 These constraints made our search space relatively narrow.
 Consequently, benchmarks designed to evaluate reasoning capability independently of retrieval (e.g., OlympicArena \citep{huang2024olympicarena}, Humanity’s Last Exam \citep{phan2025humanity}) were excluded.
 Older benchmarks such as HotpotQA \citep{yang2018hotpotqa} were also not ideal, as they have been widely leaked into training corpora and contain only a limited subset of questions that genuinely require retrieval to address knowledge gaps.
 To minimize the impact of answer variability and dependency on writing style, we restricted our search to multi-hop QA datasets with short answers.
 Furthermore, to enable comprehensive failure mode analysis, we added the requirement that the dataset must provide all sub-questions, intermediate answers, and explicit connections between reasoning hops.
 Finally, we required the dataset to focus on a specific domain rather than general multi-hop QA.
 After applying these conditions, ChemKGMultihopQA \citet{khodadad2025evaluating} emerged as the benchmark that best satisfied our requirements, and we selected it as the experimental testbed for this study.
+We also reviewed several recent multi-hop QA datasets from scientific, biomedical, legal, and open-domain settings, but none simultaneously satisfied the requirements needed for a controlled comparison across No Context, Gold Context, and Iterative RAG while also supporting mechanism-level diagnostics.
+We summarize this dataset-selection analysis in Appendix~\ref{app:dataset_selection}.